-The Long-Term Procurement Planning (LTPP) proceeding is an umbrella proceeding in which the CPUC considers all of its electric resource procurement policies and programs in an integrated manner.
-California’s three largest investor owned electric utilities – Edison, PG&E, and SDG&E – submit procurement plans every two years that project their resource needs, and their action plans for meeting those needs, over a ten-year horizon.
-Pursuant to Assembly Bill 57 (Public Utilities Code Section 454.5), the CPUC establishes up-front standards for the utilities’ procurement activities and cost recovery by reviewing and approving their procurement plans prior to implementation.
+The Long-Term Procurement Planning (LTPP) proceeding is an umbrella proceeding where the CPUC considers all of its electric resource procurement policies and programs in an integrated manner.
+California’s three largest investor owned electric utilities – Edison, PG&E, and SDG&E – submit procurement plans every two years that project their resource needs and their action plans to meet those needs, over a ten-year horizon.
+Pursuant to Assembly Bill 57 (Public Utilities Code Section 454.5), the CPUC establishes upfront standards for the utilities’ procurement activities and cost recovery by reviewing and approving their procurement plans prior to implementation.
 This process obviates the need for the CPUC to conduct after-the-fact reasonableness reviews for procurement transactions that are in compliance with the approved procurement plans.
-The 2012 LTPP proceeding is divided into three tracks.